Yoga Classes in Chester, Cheshire with Sarah Ramsden

 If you are based within striking distance of Chester, come along to a class and try for yourself.

-I have been teaching for over 10 yerars, have 11,000 accredited teaching hours and hold the highest teacher qualification – which means that you get the benefit of all that hands-on knowledge and experience in my classes.
+I have been teaching for almost 20 yerars, have 15,000 accredited teaching hours and hold the highest teacher qualification – which means that you get the benefit of all that hands-on knowledge and experience in my classes.

 The class is all about you and your body!
 Allowing you to move more freely, more fluidly, more efficiently.
 Allowing you to go on doing all the wonderful things in life that you enjoy doing.

 The class moves from higher energy standing and core work building strength, stability, balance, coordination, through to deep, longer passive stretches creating a supple, flexible body.It will challenge your strength, your balance, your flexibility even your breathing!

 The class is great for yoga-people, but also for runners, bikers, amateur footballers, swimmers, everyday athletes and anyone wanting to get their body moving again..

 It is great fun, warm and friendly and you will be very, very welcome!

 +44 (0) 7762 382125